-- Security The work area boundaries associated with this project that will be defined by chain link fences or snow fences, or temporarily by ground markings or caution tape. - Site security shall include the following: - Ensuring that on-site personnel are qualified to go into the areas where they are seeking access - b) Ensuring that personnel sign in at the beginning of each shift - c) Ensuring that authorized personnel conduct themselves in accordance with the established security and safety requirements - d) Ensuring that adequate barriers and warnings are used to prevent site access by unqualified personnel - e) Ensuring that the access road the individual drill site is not blocked by construction vehicles - f) Maintaining access for emergency and construction vehicles (in conjunction with the health and safety representative) - g) Providing surveillance of equipment and pilferable items - h) Ensuring that work areas are adequately marked and posted to give warning of restrictions to visitors - i) Direct authorized visitors to the appropriate areas - All personnel entering the site will sign in with the NTH Site Representative.
+- Security The work area boundaries associated with this project that will be defined by chain link fences or snow fences, or temporarily by ground markings or caution tape. - Site security shall include the following: - a) Ensuring that on-site personnel are qualified to go into the areas where they are seeking access - b) Ensuring that personnel sign in at the beginning of each shift a log book shall be maintained in the onsite trailer - c) Ensuring that authorized personnel conduct themselves in accordance with the established security and safety requirements - d) Ensuring that adequate barriers and warnings are used to prevent site access by unqualified personnel - e) Ensuring that the access road to the individual drill site is not blocked by construction vehicles - f) Maintaining access for emergency and construction vehicles (in conjunction with the health and safety representative) - g) Providing surveillance of equipment and pilferable items - h) Ensuring that work areas are adequately marked and posted to give warning of restrictions to visitors - i) Direct authorized visitors to the appropriate areas - All personnel entering the site will sign in with the NTH Site Representative.
 Continuing access is further conditioned on adherence to established site policies and procedures.